OUR AMAZING TEACHERS

 Katharine's yoga and meditation journey started over a decade ago with her practice continually evolving to support her through life's ups and downs, remaining a deeply spiritual and grounding force in her life.
 She strongly believes that yoga can support us through the cyclical nature of life, supporting everyone in the right way at the right time, helping us to be in our bodies however it feels best.

 Katharine is interested in lunar wisdom, Tarot, nature, spirituality from Celtic traditions of old, and she weaves these threads into her classes.
 Expect classes mixing asana, meditation and pranayama.
-Katharine trained with Uma Dinsmore-Tuli in Well Woman Yoga Therapy and Yoga Nidra.
+After initially training in Vinyasa, Katharine studied with Uma Dinsmore-Tuli, completing a Well Woman Yoga Therapy training, and has taken Yoga Nidra and Yin Yoga courses with Melanie Cooper.
 She is also a qualified Intergrative Counsellor and Psychotherapist with a therapeutic practice in South East London.

 Vinyasa Flow